 All Hubs are welcome to create a project and work with your partners to do so.
 To be eligible for the fund, projects must be set up to receive funding into the Hub Lead Organisation’s bank account.
+In exceptional cases, a Hub lead organisation can nominate a key partner’s bank account instead with Spacehive and Arts Council consent.
 We encourage Hub partners to get involved in running the campaign and projects with their communities and to join our training events.

 When you have an idea for your project, complete this project idea form.
 Spacehive will be in touch to help you prepare your idea or pick your best one to take forward.
 The Spacehive team will then support you to create your project page and show you how to pitch to the Our Music Crowd Fund.

 The Arts Council expects to match-fund successful campaigns with 50% of funding, to a maximum of £10,000.
 Please note that this maximum figure/50% match will only be confirmed once we have seen the number and size of projects that pitch to the fund.